MarcusTennant/EMTATracker/README.md

 Also provided in this repo is a test loop (demoWebpage.html) of gps data pulled from our arduino of a drive around Penn State Behrend.

 As this was a prototype proof of concept, going from initial design to completed implementation in about 8 weeks, much of the code could use some refactoring.
-However we succesfully completed our goals, and showcased our project to the Erie County Metropolitan Planning Committee Metting, as well as to members of EMTA and the Pennsylvania DOT.
+However we succesfully completed our goals.
+The project was showcased at an Erie County Metropolitan Planning Committee Meeting, as well as to members of EMTA and the Pennsylvania DOT in August 2013.

 Android
 ![screenshot](./AndroidTest.jpg)